 Reasons You Might Not Balance

 - Example 1 "Entered a transaction after completing the bank rec": Let's assume you've doing a bank rec with a statement end date of 10/31 and you approve it on 11/8.
-Then on 11/15 you enter a new bank withdrawal transaction and date it 10/28.
-If you run a report to see the GL account balance of your bank account (such as Trial Balance, Balance Sheet, GL Account Detail reports) as of 10/31 then this 10/28 transaction will be reflected in that balance.
-However, the reconciliation report is based off the snapshot of the time when the bank rec was approved so this transaction will not be included in the balance of that bank rec, causing a discrepancy.
+Then, on 11/15 you enter a new bank withdrawal transaction and date it 10/28.
+If you run a report to see the GL account balance of your bank account (such as Trial Balance, Balance Sheet, GL Account Detail reports) as of 10/31, then this 10/28 transaction will be reflected in that balance.
+However, the reconciliation report is based off the snapshot of the time when the bank rec was Approved, so this transaction will not be included in the balance of that bank rec, causing a discrepancy.

 - Example 2 "User entered wrong statement beginning balance on a bank rec": The beginning balance on a bank rec defaults as the ending balance from the previous bank rec but the user can override this value if desired.
-If the user puts the wrong value in this field then the math on this bank rec won't balance with the previous rec which might cause it to be out of balance with the GL account.
+If the user puts the wrong value in this field then the math on this bank rec won't balance with the previous rec, which might cause it to be out of balance with the GL account.

-- Example 3 "Started with incorrect beginning balance went went live with system": Let's assume you started using the system and put a beginning balance for the GL account of this bank account of $100 in your beginning balance journal entry.
-Then you set the Last Reconciled Balance for that bank account as $150.
-If the last reconciled balance was $150 according to your bank and the actual balance in the account was $100 according to your prior financial system, then that means there are $50 of expenses in your prior system that need to be entered as Open Bank Transactions (unreconciled transactions) to start in this system.
-If you didn't enter those $50 of expenses as bank beginning balance transactions or entered an amount other than $50, then you will be out of balance because to start the system your GL was already out of balance from the bank.
+- Example 3 "Started with incorrect beginning balance went went live with system": Let's assume you started using the system and put a $100 beginning balance for the GL account of this bank account in your beginning balance journal entry.
+Then, you set the Last Reconciled Balance for that bank account as $150.
+If the last reconciled balance was $150, according to your bank and the actual balance in the account was $100 based on your prior financial system, then that means there are $50 of expenses in your prior system that need to be entered as Open Bank Transactions (unreconciled transactions) to start in this system.
+If you didn't enter those $50 of expenses as bank beginning balance transactions or entered an Amount other than $50, then you will be out of balance because to start the system, your GL was already out of balance from the bank.

 Bank to GL Reconciliation Report Will Help

-For this report you can select the bank account you want to evaluate, the bank rec you want to evaluate it as of, and choose whether to show Only Out of Balance Reconciliations, All Reconciliations. or This Reconciliation Only.
+For this report, you can select the bank account you want to evaluate and the bank rec you want to evaluate it as of as well as choose whether to show 'Only Out of Balance Reconciliations', 'All Reconciliations', or 'This Reconciliation Only'.
 Because of the huge amount of data this report is analyzing to find possible balance problems, it may take some time to run.

-Review this report to help you narrow down your issues and resolve them.
+Review this report to help you narrow down your issues and resolve them